Marquard for Muscatine

 We can't knock on your door or see you at a meeting but we can get together and talk about the issues.
 Candidate for Muscatine County Supervisors Edward Askew (District 3) and Henry Marquard (District 4) will be having weekly virtual Town Hall meetings every Thursday from 6 PM – 7PM during this Corona Virus outbreak.
 You can attend these virtual meetings on your computer or by phone.
 Go to https://askewforsupervisor.com/ to find out how to connect to the meeting.
 If you email me at Marquard4Muscatine@protonmail.com, I'll send you an invitation and put you on my weekly Newsletter.

-Since starting the campaign in November, I've been meeting as many people as I can finding out what's on their minds.
+When I started my campaign in November I set off with the idea of meeting as many people as I could and finding out what was on their minds.
+Since we need to win County board seats to make a difference Ed Askew in the 3rd District and I decided campaign together.
 Some Highlights: On November 14, I spoke at the No-Slag Muscatine meeting in Wilton.
 I had a chance to meet many of the people adversely affected by slag and hear about its ongoing scientific research.

 Photo with Tom Steyer